pmndrs/react-three-fiber/readme.md

 #### Does it have limitations?

 None.
 Everything that works in Threejs will work here.
-In contrast to "bindings" where a library ships and maintains dozens of wrapper components, it just reconciles JSX to Threejs dynamically.
-Writing `<mesh />` is simply another expression for `new THREE.Mesh()`.
-It does not know or target a specific version nor does it need updates when Threejs alters, adds or removes features.
-It won't change any specifics or rules.
+In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just reconciles JSX to Threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
+It does not know or target a specific Threejs version nor does it need updates for modified, added or removed upstream features.

 #### Is it slower than raw Threejs?